badzianga/Quack/README.md

             }
         );

-        // Create a shader program
+        // Create a shader program in the MeshRenderer object meshRendererComponent->shader.create("resources/shaders/position.vert", "resources/shaders/position.frag");

-        meshRendererComponent->shader.create("resources/shaders/position.vert", "resources/shaders/position.frag");
+        // Set position of the triangle object using its TransformComponent triangle->getComponent<TransformComponent>()->position = glm::vec3(0, 0, -2);

+        // Create another game object and attach CameraComponent to it GameObject* camera = scene.createGameObject("Camera");
+        camera->addComponent<CameraComponent>();

         // Start all game objects added to scene scene.startAllGameObjects();